 What exactly should a “letter of instruction” contain?

-You should include whether you opt for a standard full casket burial, or preparation for your final memorialization through cremation.
+You should include whether you opt for a casket burial or preparation for your final memorialization through cremation.
 In the latter case, specify whether your wish is to have an urn burial, an urn in a special niche, or the scattering of cremated remains.

-You should also specify the type of funeral service you prefer—with the body present, or a memorial service.
-Also let it be known whether you’d like a church or synagogue service, at a funeral home, or at the Cemetery.
+You should specify the type of service you prefer — a funeral, with the body present, or a memorial service without the body present.
+Also let it be known whether you’d like the service at a house of worship, at a funeral home, at home, or at the Cemetery.
 When appropriate, you should indicate whether the casket should be open or closed.
 You should specify, as well, any charity to which donations can be made in your name.

 The range of detail can be far-reaching.
-Other considerations include whether you want flowers of a certain kind, special music, certain speakers, passages from scripture, poetry, or personal items included in the casket.
+Other considerations include whether you want flowers of a certain kind, special music, certain speakers, passages from scripture, poetry, or personal items included in the casket or urn.
 Be sure to include whatever is meaningful to YOU.

 How do you choose a funeral home?

-Funeral homes differ widely—whether they’re part of a national chain or independently owned, family-run small businesses.
-The key is to start with people you know—through a club, fraternal or volunteer organization—who can recommend a home where the staff is likely to have a clear understanding of local customs and what the family of the deceased may prefer and welcome.
-When there is no clear connection with a local funeral home, it may be a good idea to ask a leader of your religious faith for help—your minister, rabbi or priest for advice.
+Funeral homes differ widely — whether they’re part of a national chain or an independently owned small businesses.
+The key is to start with people you know — friends and family, through a club, fraternal or volunteer organization, etc. — who can recommend a home where the staff is likely to have a clear understanding of local customs and what the family of the deceased may prefer and welcome.
+When there is no clear connection with a local funeral home, it may be a good idea to ask a leader of your religious faith for advice.
 Then, call several funeral homes in the area for comparative prices and lists of services offered.

 If you choose a burial site, how many graves are included?

 The number of graves can vary, of course, depending on the space you might need.
-But ordinarily, one single gravesite can accommodate two full-casket burials.
+At Forest Hills, generally, one single grave can accommodate two casket burials.
 Larger family burial sites are available to accommodate a greater number.
-Two sets of cremated remains can be substituted for the space taken by a full casket.
+Two sets of cremated remains can be substituted for the space of a casket.
 You should determine whether a family lot is appropriate by considering whether children are nearby, for instance, and whether it’s important to them to share a family burial site.